hellodigers/recruitment-task-junior-frontend-developer-2/README.md

 6. Once 10 photos are added, display/enable 'Start Grid' button

 7. Once clicked, display a grid of images (tiles) ine by one.
 Once full viewport is filled with tiles, rotate them randomly (one image at a time).
-Effect can be observed at:
+Sample effect can be observed at Youtube video linked below:

 [![Alt text](https://img.youtube.com/vi/peudGV9jbAE/0.jpg)](https://www.youtube.com/watch?v=peudGV9jbAE)